-The nationwide use of solar energy has increased enormously in the last 15 years, in part thanks to the proliferation of solar incentives.
-You may get these incentives from the South Carolina government, the federal government or your local utility company.
-We recommend talking to your local Boiling Springs solar installer to learn more about these incentives and to ensure that you're getting the most money possible for your solar panels.
+The nationwide use of solar energy has gone up significantly in the past 15 years, in part thanks to the proliferation of solar incentives.
+You can obtain these incentives from the federal government, the Pennsylvania government or your local utility company.
+Speaking with your local Boiling Springs solar panel installer is a great first step towards getting all the incentives you qualify for when you switch to solar energy.

 - Representatives are experts on local policies

-Many solar incentives apply to a property you own that is located within the United States; most secondary residences fall into this category.
-There may be other solar incentives available for commercial properties, depending on the specifics.
-We recommend reaching out to your local solar installer and/or tax professional to best understand what incentives will apply to your specific situation.
+Many solar incentives are intended to apply to a property located within the United States that you own; most secondary residences will fall into this category.
+There may be other solar incentives available for commercial properties, depending on the details.
+We recommend speaking with your local solar installer and/or tax professional to better understand what incentives will apply to your specific situation.

 What are some environmental benefits of adding solar panels to my home?

-You can reduce your carbon footprint by 300 pounds of CO2 a year by installing solar panels.
-This adds up to around 6,000 pounds over 20 years.
-Solar is also a renewable energy source, which means that switching your home over reduces the drain on our planet's resources.
+You can lower your carbon footprint by 250 pounds of CO2 annually by switching to solar panels.
+This adds up to around 5,000 pounds over 20 years.
+Solar is also a renewable energy source, which means that making the switch reduces the drain on our planet's resources.